6 Items that Usually Survive House Fires

 Here is a look at some of the items Alert Disaster Restoration commonly finds that have easily survived a fire inside a Bakersfield home.

 This seems like an obvious answer, but homeowners with fire safes end up very thankful they made the initial investment.
 This is the perfect place to store vital documents like social security cards, birth certificates, and even receipts for expensive items in your home.
-While we all hope we won’t need these items when a disaster strikes, being able to access them after the fire will make some parts of the recovery process much easier – and save you trips to places like the Social Security Administration trying to get duplicates of such importance life documents.
+While we all hope we won’t need these items when a disaster strikes, being able to access them after the fire will make some parts of the recovery process much easier – and save you trips to places like the Social Security Administration trying to get duplicates of such important life documents.

 Cookware & Silverware